JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

 My body suddenly went lax and it felt like everyone else in the room could only watch the commotion motionlessly.

 His words took a moment to process.
 To understand.
-But then it did, and I found the sudden strength to tear away from the officers pulling me back and lunge towards him.
+But then it did, and I found the sudden strength to tear away from the officers pulling me back and lunged towards him.
 When my knuckles smashed into his face, I didn’t feel the impact.
 But the distinct crack that came from his nose was enough for me to know that he felt it.

 Immediately, multiple arms were restraining me again, but it didn’t stop me from screaming, “You f\*cking b\*tch.
 You did this for *fame*?!”